Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods: Independent trajectory methods

 The hopping probabilities defined by Eq.~\eqref{Eq:FSSH:locally_diab_hopp_prob} fulfill the sum rule $\frac{|\Psi_\lambda(t)|^2-|\Psi_\lambda(t+\Delta t)|^2}{|\Psi_\lambda(t)|^2} = \sum_{a\ne\lambda} g_a^{(\lambda)}$ in each time step exactly.
 This is necessary to obtain a self-consistent description between electronic amplitudes and active-surface distributions, as in the original FSSH algorithm.\cite{Tully1990} Eq.~\eqref{Eq:FSSH:locally_diab_hopp_prob} can be evaluated without resorting to derivative couplings once the electronic wave-function propagation is obtained in the diabatic basis.

-We compared our results also to the ``crossing-corrected'' algorithm proposed in Ref.~\onlinecite{Qiu2018} as an extension of a self-consistent correction suggested in Ref.~\onlinecite{Wang2014}, which also relies on exactly enforcing the sum-rule decomposition mentioned above.
+We compared our results also to the ``crossing-corrected'' algorithm proposed in Ref.~\onlinecite{Qiu2018} as an extension of a self-consistent correction suggested in Ref.~\onlinecite{Wang2014}, which also relies on exactly enforcing the sum-rule decomposition mentioned earlier.
 This method relies on identifying surface intersections, or near intersections, which can be insufficient for asymptotically approaching Born-Oppenheimer surfaces, as observed in the Holstein trimer (see Fig.~\ref{Fig:BH_Trimer:Trimer_Surf}).
 Then again, the crossing-corrected algorithm alleviates the difficult calculation of the velocity-adjustment while passing a surface intersection (by neglecting the velocity-adjustment).
 We could not observe a significant difference between using the crossing-corrected scheme and using Eq.~\eqref{Eq:FSSH:locally_diab_hopp_prob} and employed the latter in this work.
+Hence, in our implementation, we still rely on the derivative couplings in the calculation of the velocity-adjustment.